baptistebl91/memory/README.md

 - **Adjustable Grid Size:** Players can choose to play on grids of various sizes.
 - **Memory Time:** Players have a second to memorize a pair of revealed cards before they are turned face down again if they don't match.
 - **Cheat Mode:** Pressing the 't' key reveals all cards and pauses the timer until pressed again to resume the game.

-## Development

-This program is written in C89, adhering strictly to the guidelines, without external borrowing except for the graphics library provided by the IUT.
-The project can be undertaken individually or in pairs and must be completed by Sunday, December 11, 2022, at 23:59.

-The software part should be developed in a dedicated repository on the department's Gitea server from the start.
-The report will be in the form of a PDF file attached to the source code.

 ## Commands

 - `make & make build`: Compiles the project.